FunhouseAtelier/remix-v2-examples/07-database-integration/07-01-with-prisma/07-01-02-instantiating-the-prisma-client/07-01-02b-vercel-postgres-method/README.md

 const adapter = new PrismaNeon(neon)
 ```

-3. If an instance of `PrismaClient` is already attached to the `global` object, export it, otherwise export a new instance, passing the Prisma Neon adapter as the `adapter` option.
+3. If an instance of `PrismaClient` is already attached to the `global` object export it, otherwise export a new instance, passing the Prisma Neon adapter as the `adapter` option.

 ```ts
 const globalForPrisma = globalThis as unknown as { prisma: PrismaClient }